+Difference between province and territory lies in the governance a government has over each geographical unit.
+We can take the very best example by focusing on Canada.
 Canada, which is the second largest country in the world in terms of the area, is made up of provinces and territories.
-Canada is a perfect example of administration of large territories through a central government.
+Canada is a perfect example for the administration of large territories through a central government.
 With just 13 administrative units, of which 10 are provinces and 3 are territories, Canada is doing well in comparison to countries having a large number of states and provinces.
 However, for many, differences between provinces and territories are an enigma as they cannot understand this dichotomy.
 This article tries to find out subtle differences between provinces and territories through acts and laws that led to their creation and jurisdictional powers.

 What is the difference between Province and Territory?

 Differences between territories and provinces pertain to governance and autonomy.
 There are 3 territories in Canada while the provinces are 10 in number.
 Territories lie in the Northern area while provinces are in the south of Canada.
 There are provincial governments in place, while there is federal influence in Canada’s territories.
 Some of today’s provinces, such as British Columbia, Alberta, and Saskatchewan, were once a part of the North West territory.